sebastianczech/iac-tld-devops/NOTES.md

 ## Architecture diagram for simple infrastructure used for demo

+* It's enough about theory, let's go to demo section.
 * Describe architecture (networks, routing, virtual machines)
 * Tell about OCI that it's not so popular, but there is 1 reasone why I choose it - I will share it at the end